 It’s begun.
 People have wised up to the all-revenue-no-profit model that many restaurants suffer through and numerous operators have – or will be – looking for alternative methods to send their food to your door.

-Restaurants already offer this in-house (think 2-4-1 and happy hours deals), so this feels a logical next step.
+Restaurants already offer this in-house (think 2-4-1 and happy hours deals – stupid as they are), so this feels a logical next step.

 This will need to be led by operators – a lower sale value is hardly in the delivery company’s interest, nor is lowering commissions to counter the reduced margin that the vendor is accepting – and may be a sign of desperation on behalf of one of the industries big players, but it seems inevitable that this most-basic of marketing tools will feature soon.

 ‘Loyalty’ is confused for dynamic pricing by just about everyone, so this will surely follow, only lead by distributors this time.
 Why shouldn’t you be able to redeem offers or gain additional access with the restaurants Deliveroo represents if you’re a regular customer of the platform?